 DUI Traffic Stops in Phoenix, AZ

-Police officers in Chandler have the authority to compel a driver to pull over if they have a legitimate reason to believe that driver is intoxicated or otherwise impaired.
+Police officers in Gilbert have the authority to compel a driver to pull over if they have a legitimate reason to believe that driver is intoxicated or otherwise impaired.
 Although they are considered unconstitutional in other states, law enforcement authorities in Arizona are also allowed to set up DUI checkpoints where they can test every driver who passes through without any reasonable suspicion of criminality.

 In either scenario, the first thing a police officer will usually do after reviewing a stopped motorist’s license, proof of registration, and insurance is asking the driver to leave their vehicle and participate in a field sobriety test.
 While drivers have the right to refuse this test, they may still be arrested based on the officer’s observations.